 Objectives of Zachor Legal Institute

-Zachor Legal Institute, a legal think tank and advocacy organization, is taking the lead in the legal battle against BDS.
+Zachor Legal Institute, a legal think tank and advocacy organization, is taking the lead in creating a framework to wage a legal battle against anti-Israel movements in America.

-Zachor seeks to combat the detrimental financial impact and discriminatory effects of BDS activity through two distinct strategies:
+Zachor combats the detrimental financial impact and discriminatory effects of BDS activity through two distinct strategies:

 The initial phase of Zachor’s strategy has been to promote legal action that defends against concerted BDS activity in the United States.
 Zachor’s first step in defending against BDS was to expose the misleading legal analysis published by BDS supporters that, among other things, claimed that BDS activity was not subject to existing federal anti-boycott laws that specifically prohibit anti-Israel boycott activity.
 In this vein, Zachor’s legal scholarship has been cited in numerous legal initiatives against BDS boycotts, as well as by the Supreme Court of Israel in upholding Israel’s domestic anti-boycott law.
 A number of advocacy groups, including The Lawfare Project, The Louis D. Brandeis Center for Human Rights under Law, Scholars for Peace in the Middle East and StandWithUs, have relied upon Zachor’s scholarship in fighting BDS’ commercial and academic boycotts of Israel and Jews.

 In particular, Zachor played a role in fighting back against BDS activity by union members at the Port of Oakland and helped to prevent the City of Berkeley from adopting pro-BDS measures.
-In addition, Zachor has assisted in the legal analysis that supported the adoption of anti-discrimination legislation in several states, including, most recently, the State of California’s Assembly Bill 2844, signed into law by Governor Brown in September 2016.
+In addition, Zachor has assisted in the legal analysis that supported the adoption of anti-discrimination legislation in several states, including the State of California’s Assembly Bill 2844, signed into law by Governor Brown in September 2016.
+Zachor also assists states in the enforcement of anti-discrimination laws.

 Zachor believes that in order for any strategy to be effective, there must be a strong offense to complement a strong defense.
 As such, it is time to put into motion the more aggressive offensive measures detailed in Zachor’s legal scholarship.